MichaelHeaton/homelab-infra/docs/03-Cloud-Accounts-and-Foundations.md

     terraform login
     ```

-    Follow the prompts to generate and paste an API token.
+    Follow the prompts to generate and paste an API (Application Programming Interface) token.

 2. Create a new workspace in your HCP Terraform organization (via web UI or CLI).